genexuslabs/web-controls-library/src/components/grid-fs/readme.md

 # gx-grid-fs

-It's just a container to include repetitive element list.
+Container to include repetitive element list.
-It also has a slot to include custom elements to display when the Container content is empty.
+It provides two slots:
+- 'grid-content' slot: Include the grid content here
+- 'grid-content-empty' slot: This slot will be shown, only if the grid is empty.

 When grid is empty, a CSS Class name 'gx-grid-empty' is added to the host element.
 When grid is loading, a CSS Class name 'gx-grid-loading' is added to the host element.
 <!-- Auto Generated Below -->